aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-document/merge-powerpoint-presentations/_index.md

 ## **Introduction**
 These examples show you how to merge multiple presentation files using Aspose.Slides for Cloud API in your applications.
-You can use our REST API with any language:  NET, Java, PHP, Ruby, Rails, Python, jQuery, and much more.
+You can use our REST API with any language: .NET, Java, PHP, Ruby, Rails, Python, jQuery, and much more.

 ### **API Information**